Jianf-Wang/GRCNN/README.md

 Pretrained Model
 -----------------
-The ImageNet pretrained models are released:
+The ImageNet pretrained models are released.
+Note that we also release the weight sharing version of GRCNN-55 and GRCNN-109.
+The weight sharing version GRCNNs have less parameters and achieve competitive results on ImageNet when compared with other light weight models.

 <table><tbody>
 <!-- START TABLE -->